schorschii/OCO-Server/docs/OS-Installation.md

     ```
   - Replace `YOUROCOSERVER.example.com` with your server address.
   - Execute `mkwinpeimg --iso --start-script=/tmp/startnet.cmd --windows-dir=/srv/smb/images/Windows10 /srv/tftp/iso-windows/Windows10.iso` to create the WinPE `.iso` file.

-At this point, the ISO file can already be used to boot machines and install Windows systems with the sources and unattended configuration from your Samba server.
-Next, we configure EFI PXE boot.

 - Create a directory for your current Windows version, e.g. `/srv/tftp/iso-windows/W10`
   - Extract the files `BCD`, `boot.sdi` and `boot.wim` from your WinPE `/srv/tftp/iso-windows/Windows10.iso` into this directory.
+- Add the OCO agent setup to the Windows sources for automatic installation.
+  - Insert the setup `.exe` into `/srv/smb/images/Windows10/sources/$OEM$/$$/Setup/Files`.
+  - Create `/srv/smb/images/Windows10/sources/$OEM$/$$/Setup/Scripts/SetupComplete.cmd` with the following content:
+    ```
+    @echo off

+    echo "OCO-Agent-Installation..." >> C:\Windows\installation.log
+    "%WINDIR%\Setup\Files\oco-agent.exe" /SILENT >> C:\Windows\installation.log
+    net stop oco-agent >> C:\Windows\installation.log

+    echo "Temporäre Setup-Dateien löschen..." >> C:\Windows\installation.log
+    rd /q /s "%WINDIR%\Setup\Files" >> C:\Windows\installation.log

+    echo "Reboot tut gut..." >> C:\Windows\installation.log
+    shutdown /r /f /t 5 >> C:\Windows\installation.log
+    del /q /f "%0" >> C:\Windows\installation.log
+    ```

 More information can be found in the official wimboot documentation: https://ipxe.org/howto/winpe

+### Unattended Installation
 To make fully unattended installations, you can now place some XML files into `/srv/smb/images/preseed` with the name of the MAC address of your computer, e.g. `00-50-56-aa-bb-cc.xml` (separate config files per computer are necessary under Windows in order to give every computer the desired hostname).
+Of course, this file creation should be automated with some kind of user interface and own scripts in your specific device deployment workflow.

 There are several tools out there to create such Windows setup answer files, e.g. https://www.windowsafg.com/win10x86_x64_uefi.html.

+Notice that the Samba share is readable for everyone.
+Therefore, you should not set an administrator password in your unattended `.xml`, as it is only stored Base64 encoded.
+This can simply be decoded into plaintext!

+Instead, you can use a technique described [here](https://georg-sieber.de/?page=blog-windows-hash) to put a password hash into the `.xml` file (as known from Linux preseed files) instead of a plaintext password.

+In addition to that, can use dynamic administrator passwords by using [LAPS](https://www.microsoft.com/en-us/download/details.aspx?id=46899).

 ## 6. Boot!
 Boot your client device via PXE.
 Maybe you need to enter your BIOS/UEFI settings and set the network card as first boot device.